HumanCellAtlas/data-store-monitor/README.md

 The DSS-Monitor can provide notifications for daily progress in a slack channel.
 Add a webhook url as follows
 	`echo 'URL' | scripts/set_secret.py --secret-name $DSS_MONITOR_WEBHOOK_SECRET_NAME`

+## Deployments:

+Once the appropriate service account config file has been saved according the instructions above, and there has been a webhook placed into the secrete manager, perform:
+`make DEPLOYMENT={STAGE} deploy`
+to deploy the lambdas, and subscribe to the appropriate notifications in the DSS.